 Oh, Merida.
 It took us a moment to get used to this city, but in the end we absolutely LOVED it.
-Merida is the biggest and probably most colourful city in Yucatan, and although everything seems super close by on the map, most places are quite a far walk.
+Merida is the biggest and probably most colourful city in Yucatan, Mexico, and although everything seems super close by on the map, most places are quite a far walk.
 And as soon as you walk out of the lively main area and the most important streets (around Calle 60), the city suddenly turns extremely quiet.
 A very weird experience!
 Our ah-ma-zing Airbnb house (more on that later) was located on Calle 76 between 63 and 65 (hello American street system) and we had to walk about 15 minutes to get to the cathedral.
 But luckily taxis are even cheaper in Merida than in Tulum, so it would only cost us about 20 or 25 pesos (about €1) to get home after dinner.
 Another really cool thing in Merida: there’s free and excellent wifi at every park.
 Super handy!

 Dinner at Mercado 60